kumahq/kuma/docs/generated/resources/other_mesh.md

 - `routing` (optional)

     Routing settings of the mesh

-    Child properties:

-    - `localityawareloadbalancing` (optional)
+    - `localityAwareLoadBalancing` (optional)

         Enable the Locality Aware Load Balancing

-    - `zoneegress` (optional)
+    - `zoneEgress` (optional)

         Enable routing traffic to services in other zone or external services through ZoneEgress.
 Default: false

 - `constraints` (optional)

     Constraints that applies to the mesh and its entities

-    Child properties:

-    - `dataplaneproxy` (required)
+    - `dataplaneProxy` (required)

         DataplaneProxyMembership defines a set of requirements for data plane proxies to be a member of the mesh.

-        Child properties:

         - `requirements` (optional, repeated)